joeygoesgrey/linkedln-bot/README.md

   --image ./static/justin_welsh.jpeg
 ```

-Troubleshooting uploads:
+ Troubleshooting
  - Prefer a visible browser (`HEADLESS=false`) for the first run to confirm UI flow.
  - Check the log for lines like “Found photo button …”, “Found file input …”, and “Detected uploaded media preview …”.
  - If upload stalls, LinkedIn may have tweaked selectors.
-Run the recorder (`python recorder/recorder.py`) and open a post with media to refresh selectors.

-### Tag people (mentions)
+Re‑run headful with `--debug` and share the log.

+---

+## Tag People (Mentions)

 You can tag people in a post by using the low‑level API directly.
 Example: